 Birding & Wildlife Viewing: Pike’s Peak is home to many unique native species that may be able to be spotted by visitors around the Crystal Creek Reservoir.
-In addition to waterfowl, hummingbirds, and woodpeckers, the North Slope Recreation Area is home to marmots, mule deer, bear and bighorn sheep.
+In addition to waterfowl, hummingbirds, and woodpeckers, the North Slope Recreation Area is home to marmots, mule deer, bears, and bighorn sheep.

 Boating: Non-motorized, carry-in boats are permitted to float on Crystal Creek Reservoir.
 There are no rentals available onsite and trailers are prohibited along Pikes Peak Toll Road

 Fishing: Licensed fishing is permitted in the Crystal Creek Reservoir, with the visitor’s center offering bait and tackle for sale.
-The lake is well stocked, with easy angling for rainbow, cutthroat, lake, brown and brook trout.
+The lake is well stocked, with easy angling for rainbow, cutthroat, lake, brown, and brook trout.
 Crystal Creek Reservoir is a great place for families and children to fish among panoramic alpine views.
-Fishing is permitted both from a boat and along the 3 mile shoreline, however it is prohibited from the dam.
+Fishing is permitted both from a boat and along the 3-mile shoreline, however, it is prohibited from the dam.

-Hiking: There is a shoreline hiking trail open to for foot traffic along the perimeter of the Crystal Creek Reservoir.
+Hiking: There is a shoreline hiking trail open for foot traffic along the perimeter of the Crystal Creek Reservoir.
 For a more drastic journey, the Crystal Reservoir can also be reached via a hiking trail starting in Green Mountain Falls, Colorado.